Welcome

 Cohousing

+Sawyer Hill EcoVillage is comprised of two cohousing neighborhoods, Mosaic Commons and Camelot Cohousing.
 Cohousing is a modern style of residential neighborhood in which some resources are shared in common by the residents.
-Each family owns their home, as well as a share of the common facilities, which may include things like playing fields, workshops and guest rooms.
-These homeowners associations value green space, a safe, healthy environment for our children and conservation of our natural resources.
+Each family owns their home, as well as a share of the common facilities, which include things like playing fields and gardens.
+Our community values green space, a safe, healthy environment for our children and conservation of our natural resources.
 The cohousing development model began in Denmark during the late 1960s, and has since become a mainstream housing option in that country.
 This innovative neighborhood design crossed the Atlantic in the late 1980s, and over 50 successful communities have built all over the United States since that time, with many others that have purchased land and are in the development process.
 There are ten completed cohousing communities in Massachusetts and at least two others in the development or construction phase.
+Read more about Cohousing